snowdj/stochastic_process_notes/_posts/2014-01-14-notes-lecture4.md

 Computing the density of a realization can be easy or hard, depending on the situation.
 It is hard when there is a complicated set of outcomes that lead to the same realization.
 Fortunately, this is not the case here.

 Another complication factor is that the space is infinite-dimensional, and taking an infinite product of densities is ill-behaved.
 We will see two elegant ways of resolving this shortly.
-For now, let us just **truncated** the DP: for some fixed $K$, set $\beta\_K = 1$.
+For now, let us just **truncate** the DP: for some fixed $K$, set $\beta\_K = 1$.
 This gives probability zero to the subsequent components.
 We can then express the joint distribution of $\pi, \theta, Z, X$ via the density:

 \\begin{eqnarray}\label{eq:joint}
 p(\pi, \theta, z, x) = \left(\prod\_{k=1}^K \Beta(\beta\_k(\pi); 1, \alpha\_0) p(\theta\_k) \right) \left( \prod\_{i=1}^N \Mult(z\_i; \pi) \ell(x\_i | \theta\_{z\_i}) \right).
 \\end{eqnarray}

-Here $\beta\_k(\pi)$ is a deterministic function that return the $k-th$ beta random variable used in the stick breaking process given a broken stick $\pi$ (convince yourself that these beta variables can be recovered deterministically from $\pi$).
+Here $\beta\_k(\pi)$ is a deterministic function that returns the $k-th$ beta random variable used in the stick breaking process given a broken stick $\pi$ (convince yourself that these beta variables can be recovered deterministically from $\pi$). *add a brief hint as to how this can occur?*

 Evaluation of Equation~(\ref{eq:joint}) is the main calculation that would be needed to run a basic MCMC sampler for posterior simulation of a truncated DP.

 #### Dish marginalization when conjugacy is available

-**Rao-Blackwellization:** as we will see, it is often useful to marginalize some variables and to define MCMC samplers on the smaller space obtained after marginalization.
+**Rao-Blackwellization:** as we will see, it is often useful to marginalize some variables and to then define MCMC samplers on this smaller space (obtained through marginalization).

-We will show this is possible to marginalize both $\pi$ and $\theta$.
-Today, we consider marginalizing $\theta$ only first.
+We will show it is possible to marginalize both $\pi$ and $\theta$.
+Today, we first consider marginalizing only $\theta$.

 **Example:** Let us look at an example how this works:

-- Suppose that in a small dataset of size three, the current state of the sampler is set as follows: the current table assignment $z$ consists in
+- Suppose that in a small dataset of size three, the current state of the sampler is set as follows: the current table assignment $z$ consists of
-  - two datapoints at a table,
+  - two datapoints at one table,
   - and one datapoint alone at its table.
 - Set the truncation level $K=4$.